AspiringArtificer/pokemon-essentials-template/README.md

 tools/eevee -- This points to a fork of the eevee Github project.
 This tool is used to extract rxdata files into .rb files that can be version controlled and are human readable.

+src/mkxp-z -- This points to a fork of the mkxp-z source, the binary that pokemon-essentials runs on in place of the original rmxp engine.
+You can use this to build the Game.exe directly for Linux, Windows, or MacOS.
+Currently, this is all done in the submodule with no real project integration.

 ### Existing Projects
 If you're converting an existing project, the local setup setup instructions should be compatible, with a few exceptions:
 * If you change the fundamental functionality of the essentials project, particularly around maps/events, things will likely break.